FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 Step Four: Rub the coriander seed pods off the stem

-Cilantro seeds are dry when they're light brown and have visible ridges instead of smooth flesh.
+Cilantro seeds are dry when they're light brown and have visible ridges instead of a smooth exterior.

 Once the pods are dry, it’s easy to rub them off the stem with your hand (though you could also store the herb stem and all).
 Rinse the seeds in a kitchen strainer and remove any little extra parts from the pods, trying not to crush the coriander.